civo/status/content/issues/2023-02-04-cluster-launch-issues-all-regions.md

 ---

+2023-02-04 18:00 GMT

+Clusters in regions are launching.
+New node pool creation is still disrupted.

+---

 2023-02-04 17:00 GMT

 Our team has rolled out a fix to an issue but we are still working on enabling cluster and node starts.
 We apologize for the inconvenience.
 Existing workloads in all regions continue to run.